Nick-98-coder/HR-Data-Analytics-Project/README.md

 # HR-Data-Analytics-Project
-## Download the file and Visualize it for better exploration of my skills
+## Download the file and Visualize it for better experience of my skills